-At a time when traditional sources of funding are under immense pressure, the appeal of TIF to attract extra funds is such that for every £1 invested, an additional £5 or more can be released from the private sector.
-With the public sector set to invest approximately £500m into seven TIF pilot projects across Scotland, it is projected that this will leverage an additional £2.5bn of long-term private sector investment in Scotland.
+Such is the attractiveness of TIF that for every £1 of public sector money spent, potentially a further £5 can be invested by the private sector, which is crucial for future growth.
+With the public sector set to invest around £300 million into six TIF pilot projects over the next ten years, this is expected to leverage an additional £1.5bn of long-term private sector investment within Scotland.